 Summer, however, is when Mono County really shines.
 The region offers countless miles of alpine hiking, superb trout fishing at dozens of well-stocked lakes, streams and rivers, kayaking, cycling, horseback riding, golfing, and endless warm-weather adventures.
 Photographers flock to the county in September and October when it is almost impossible to take a bad photo of the fall color that lights up the Eastern Sierra landscape.
-Sunset Magazine named Mono County one of the "Top 5 places to Hike" in autumn and TravelAndLeisure.com listed Mono County as one of "America's Best Fall Color Drives."
+Sunset Magazine named Mono County one of the "Top 5 places to Hike" in autumn and TravelAndLeisure.com listed Mono County as one of "America's Best Fall Color Drives.

-Mono County Tourism/Silver Lake
+Mono County Tourism / Silver Lake

-A wide variety of lodging, restaurants, and shops are available throughout the county, and commercial air service to Mammoth Yosemite Airport, just a 10-minute drive from the Town of Mammoth Lakes, is accessible non-stop and year-round from Los Angeles, and seasonally from many other airports.
-Air services are offered through United Airlines and JSX.
+A wide variety of lodging, restaurants, and shops are available throughout the county and although commercial air service to Mammoth Yosemite Airport will not be available in Summer/Fall 2021, regularly scheduled commercial flights to Bishop Airport from major west coast cities are projected to begin in December 2021.
+Chartered airlines and private aircraft will continue utilizing Mammoth Yosemite Airport, just a 10-minute drive from the Town of Mammoth Lakes.

-State and Federal General Guidelines
+State and Federal General Principles

-The Mono County Board of Supervisors supports the general guidelines set forth below.
+The Mono County Board of Supervisors supports the general principles set forth below.
 County staff will apply these guidelines in evaluating State and Federal legislation, as well as executive and regulatory actions.
 It is the Board's objective to implement these guidelines.